Lusan-sapkota/Face-Recognition-Based-Attendance-System/README.md

 - **pip** (Python package manager)
 - **Camera/Webcam** (for face capture and recognition)

+> 🏁 **For Small Startups and Schools**: RecognizeMe is designed to be self-hosted with ease.
+Deploy it on your infrastructure and own your data.

 ## 🚀 Installation & Setup

 ### 1. Clone the Repository